franciscoengenheiro/concurrent-problem-sets/README.md

 which means no thread is blocked while waiting for any operation to complete.
 It was designed to provide a synchronization mechanism between producer and consumer coroutines.

 The queue:
-- is bounded, meaning that it has a maximum capacity of elements that can be enqueued at a given time.
+- **is bounded**, meaning that it has a maximum capacity of elements that can be enqueued at a given time.
-- allows for each coroutine to specify a *willing-to-wait* timeout for the dequeue operation to complete.
+- allows for each coroutine to specify a *willing-to-wait* **timeout** for the dequeue operation to complete.
-- is sensible to coroutine cancellation.
+- is sensible to **coroutine cancellation**.

 Since in a real environment, it is important to ensure the messages are enqueued and dequeued in the order of arrival, the queue was implemented using FIFO (*First In First Out*) ordering.